ktenzer/keithtenzer.com/_posts/2022-11-30-demystify_the_temporal_dataconverter_and_codec_server.md

 The Codec Server allows for implementing different codecs on a namespace level.
 Each namespace can have it's own codec.
 The sample provided below shows how to [map](https://github.com/ktenzer/samples-go/blob/main/codec-server/codec-server/main.go#L104) a namespace to a specific codec.

-In addition to supporting codec at namespace level, you can also provide user level access by passing the access token from Temporal cloud to Codec Server and then handling user level authorization based on the access token.
+In addition to supporting codec at namespace level, you can also provide user level access by passing the access token from Temporal Cloud to Codec Server and then handling user level authorization based on the access token.

 Once the Codec Server is running you will need to configure the UI or CLI to use it.
-When a user views a workflow through the UI (browser) or CLI, the encoded workflow is passed to the Codec server and then decoded for display purposes (assuming user has access).
+When a user views a workflow through the UI (browser) or CLI, the encoded payload is passed to the Codec server and then decoded for display purposes (assuming user has access).

 More information on the Codec Server can be found [here](https://docs.temporal.io/security#codec-server).

 ## Deploying Data Converter with the Codec Server
-The provided [example](https://github.com/ktenzer/samples-go/tree/main/codec-server) will work for the Temporal cloud.
+The provided [example](https://github.com/ktenzer/samples-go/tree/main/codec-server) will work for the Temporal Cloud.
 First clone the repository.
 <pre>
 $ git clone https://github.com/ktenzer/samples-go.git
 </pre>